timarcher/Drone/wiki/XX-ROS-Integration/ROS-Integration.md

+# THIS PAGE IS INCOMPLETE AND A WORK IN PROGRESS

 This page contains details on installing ROS2 on the Raspberry PI and integrating it with the flight controller.

 # YouTube Video